shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 85. Content cost function ― The content cost function Jcontent(C,G) is used to determine how the generated image G differs from the original content image C. It is defined as follows:

-⟶Funkcja kosztu ??? ― (ang.
-Content cost function) Jcontent(C,G) jest używana do określenia jak wygenerowany obraz G różni się od początkowego C. Zdefiniowana jest jak poniżej:
+⟶Funkcja kosztu kontentu ― (ang.
+Content cost function) Jcontent(C,G) jest używana do określenia jak wygenerowany obraz G różni się od kontentu C. Zdefiniowana jest jak poniżej:

 86. Style matrix ― The style matrix G[l] of a given layer l is a Gram matrix where each of its elements G[l]kk′ quantifies how correlated the channels k and k′ are.
 It is defined with respect to activations a[l] as follows: